jasoneckert/CultOfMac/README.md

 But remember that it's also satire (not politically correct), and should be treated as such (no haters please).

 While entirely unnecessary, if you enjoyed what I wrote and want to show your appreciation - send me an email to let me know what you thought of it!
 Or buy me a coffee (https://www.buymeacoffee.com/jasoneckert).
-Anywho - I'm just glad you read it.
+I'm really just glad you read it.
 Cheers!

 ![cover](http://triosdevelopers.com/jason.eckert/stuff/CultOfMacCoverWeb.jpg)